Gauntlet (1985 video game)

-Gauntlet is a 1985 fantasy-themed hack-and-slash arcade game developed and released by Atari Games.
-It is noted as being one of the first multiplayer dungeon crawl arcade games.
-The core design of Gauntlet comes from 1983 Atari 8-bit dungeon crawl game Dandy, which resulted in a threat of legal action.
-It also bears striking similarities to the action-adventure maze game Time Bandit (1983).
+Gauntlet is a 1985 hack and slash video game developed and published by Atari Games for arcades.
+It is one of the first multiplayer dungeon crawl arcade games.
+The core design of Gauntlet comes from the 1983 game Dandy for the Atari 8-bit computers, which resulted in a threat of legal action.
+It also has similarities to the 1983 maze game Time Bandit.

-The arcade version of Gauntlet was released in November 1985 and was initially available only as a dedicated four-player cabinet.
+The arcade version of Gauntlet was released in October 1985, initially available only as a dedicated four-player cabinet.
 Atari distributed a total of 7,848 arcade units.
 In Japan, the game was released by Namco in February 1986.
 Atari later released a two-player cabinet variant in June 1986, aimed at operators who could not afford or did not have sufficient space for the four-player version.

 Gameplay

-The game is set within a series of top-down, third-person, orthographic mazes where the object is to find and touch the designated exit in every level.
-An assortment of special items can be located in each level that increase the player's character's health, unlock doors, gain more points, and give magical potions that can destroy all of the enemies on screen.
+The game is set within a series of top-down, third-person, orthographic mazes where the object is to kill monsters, gather treasures, and find the exit in every level.
+An assortment of special items can be located in each level.
+These items can increase the player's health, unlock doors, award more points and destroy all of the enemies on screen.

 Each player controls one of four playable fantasy-based characters: Thor, a warrior; Merlin, a wizard; Thyra, a valkyrie; or Questor, an Elf.
 The characters are named on the cabinet artwork, but in-game they are referred only by the title of their classes.
 Each character has his or her own unique strengths and weaknesses.
 For example, the warrior is strongest in hand-to-hand combat, the wizard has the most powerful magic, the valkyrie has the best armor, and the Elf is the fastest in movement.
 The characters are assigned by control panel in the four-player version, whereas in the two-player version each player selects their own character at the start of the game or while joining during the middle of play.

 The enemies are an assortment of fantasy-based monsters, including ghosts, grunts, demons, lobbers, sorcerers, and thieves.
 Each enters the level through specific generators, which can be destroyed.
-While there are no bosses in the game, the most dangerous enemy is Death, who can only be destroyed by using a magic potion—otherwise Death will vanish automatically after it has drained a certain amount of health from the player.
+The most dangerous enemy is Death, who can only be destroyed by using a magic potion—otherwise Death will vanish automatically after it has drained a certain amount of health from the player.